Colorado Car Insurance Guide: Everything You Need to Know about State Requirements

 Our Denver car accident attorneys have extensive experience handling injury cases.
 It doesn’t matter if you have a minor scrape or a major collision, we are here for you.

-By law, every driver is required to have at least some insurance coverage in the event that they cause an auto accident which results in the injury of another person or damage of property.
-While this standard is set for everyone, each state is responsible for determining specific limits on certain types of coverage, meaning car insurance minimum requirements can vary state-to-state.
+By law, every driver is required to have at least some insurance coverage in the event that they cause an auto accident that results in the injury of another person or damage of property.
+While this standard is set for everyone regardless of where they live in the U.S., each state is responsible for determining specific limits on certain types of coverage.
+This means that car insurance minimum requirements can vary state-to-state.

 Most insurers recommend that your bodily injury liability insurance limits be set for at least $100,000 per person and $300,000 per accident.
-But you may be asking: What is the mandatory amount of insurance coverage I must have?
+But insurance premiums can be pricey, so you may be asking:

 Up until 2003, Colorado was a “no-fault” state, meaning that any driver who was involved in an accident could collect medical, disability, and other compensation from their own insurance company, regardless of their degree of fault for the collision.

 However, in order to help reduce the cost of insurance premiums, prevent claims abuses, and shed restrictions on non-economic losses such as pain and suffering, Colorado switched to the tort system.
-Under the current system, drivers who are seeking compensation must first establish fault before any insurance claim will be paid.
+Under this fault-based system, drivers who are seeking compensation must first establish fault before any insurance claim will be paid.
+The person who is found to be “at-fault” for the accident is liable for paying for any resulting damages and injuries (or more accurately, their insurance company will pay for damages up to the policy limits).

-Furthermore, all Colorado drivers are obligated to carry liability insurance coverage for the following minimums:
+Furthermore, all Colorado drivers are obligated to carry the following minimum liability insurance coverage:

 - Bodily Injury (BI) – $25,000 per person and $50,000 per accident.
 This coverage applies to accidents involving the death or injury of another person.
-Financial experts advise drivers to carry at least at 100/300 policy ($100,000 per person and $300,000 per occurrence).
+However, financial experts advise drivers to carry at least a 100/300 policy ($100,000 per person and $300,000 per occurrence).
 Carefully consider what you can afford when choosing your coverage amount.

-Beyond the mandatory minimum coverage requirements for Colorado drivers, insurance companies also offer several optional coverage types that are highly recommended, including:
+Beyond the mandatory minimum coverage requirements for Colorado drivers, insurance companies also offer several optional coverage types that we highly recommend, including:

 - Uninsured/Underinsured Motorist Coverage (UM/UIM) – Helps cover medical expenses and damages when you are hit by a driver without auto insurance or with insufficient coverage.
 Insurers in Colorado are required to offer UM/UIM coverage for the same amount as the bodily injury limits you choose, and it can only be waived if you reject it in writing.